Land Use (Garden Protection) Bill

 This bill amends the Town and Country Planning Act 1990.
 Key changes include:

-• New Planning Duty: A new clause (71B) is added, requiring planning authorities to give "special regard" to preserving gardens and urban green spaces when exercising their functions under relevant planning legislation (including the Greater London Authority Act 1999 and the Planning and Compulsory Purchase Act 2004).
+- New Duty Regarding Gardens and Green Spaces: A new clause (Section 71B) is added, requiring planning authorities to give "special regard" to preserving gardens and urban green spaces when exercising their planning functions under various Acts (including the Town and Country Planning Act 1990, the Greater London Authority Act 1999, and the Planning and Compulsory Purchase Act 2004).

 The bill applies only to England and Wales.